Manchu language: History

 Official designation for China in Manchu, reads vertically to the next word to the right: "Dulimbai gurun" (the Central country = China).

-Historical linguistics
+Monolingualism to bilingualism

-Manchu is southern Tungusic.
+Manchu is a southern Tungusic language.
 Whilst Northern Tungus languages such as Evenki retain traditional structure, the Chinese language is a source of major influence upon Manchu, altering its form and vocabulary.
+It was called the "Qing language" (Qingyu or Qingwen) or the "national language" (guoyu) in Chinese.
+In Manchu, it was called Manju gisun, the "Manchu language".